inbo/tutorials/content/tutorials/development_docker/index.md

 ---
-title: Building Containers with Docker and Podman
+title: Containers with Docker and Podman
 description: Introduction to containerization and the practical use of Docker-like tools.
-date: "2025-02-11"
+date: "2025-02-20"
 authors: [falkmielke]
 categories: ["development", "open science"]
-tags: ["development", "open science"]
+tags: ["development", "open science", "docker", "containers"]
 number-sections: false
 params:
   math: true